 Organisation referenceUniversity of Dar es Salaam

 As noted by Tanzanian Commission for Universities, TCU (2016), the country experiences a growing awareness and social demand for education at all levels, and higher education sector is particularly recognized as having a critical role to ensuring sustainable national development.
 However, the higher education sector in Tanzania has traditionally been a small in terms of student numbers.
-Until 1990s, university education was still largely viewed as a place for minorities, and some scholars estimate that less than 4% of pupils enrolled in primary education would eventually go to University
+Until 1990s, university education was still largely viewed as a place for minorities, and some scholars estimate that less than 4% of pupils enrolled in primary education would eventually go to University (Galabawa 1991).

 Agriculture is regarded as a pillar of the economy and accounts for almost half of the country’s gross domestic product.
 It employs almost two-thirds of working-age population – most of whom are subsistence farmers (Osorio, Percic, and Di Battista, 2014).
 The inadequate diversification of the economy and inadequate investment in irrigation has caused the agricultural sector to be highly exposed to the effects of climate change.
 Similarly, Tanzania faces slow pace of industrialisation, a shortage of skills and unsatisfactorily infrastructure (Economic Commission for Africa, 2015, p.1).
-In
+In recent years however, Tanzania’s economic growth is expected to average 6.2% between 2017 and 2026.
+Despite some growth in the economy, the country faces challenges such as liquidity squeeze, business shutdowns and loss of private sector confidence (KPMG, 2017).

 In terms of environment, Tanzania is highly endowed with natural resources such as gold/gemstones, fish, forests, wildlife, and biodiversity, therefore environment is key to the livelihood of the vast majority of Tanzanians (URT 2006).

 Analysis by USAID (2012) highlighted some of the key environmental issues and challenges facing the region.
-These included land degradation that reduces the productivity of soil in many areas; unsatisfactory access to good quality water; urban and countryside environmental pollution including untreated solid and liquid wastes that are left in some cities that
+These included land degradation that reduces the productivity of soil in many areas; unsatisfactory access to good quality water; urban and countryside environmental pollution including untreated solid and liquid wastes that are left in some cities that are likely to contaminate air and water with pollutants.
+Other issues include poor quality sewage systems that flow directly into the ocean, affecting marine habitats; and the deterioration of aquatic systems through pollution and poor management.

 One of the critical challenges facing the country’s economy is the failure to promote a diversified economy.
 For example, while the manufacturing sector represents a powerful engine of structural change and modernisation of the economy, it contributes only 7.6% to the GDP and less than 1% to export.
 Instead, there is an excessive dependence on subsistence agriculture, which makes the economy vulnerable as these are small scale practices which are climate-dependent and unsustainable (Amani, 2005).
-Such practices also aggravate economic instabilities, and leads to failure in providing additional
+Such practices also aggravate economic instabilities, and leads to failure in providing additional rural employment.

 Organisation and management